 Grand Rapids Public Schools will provide transportation to any family residing within the city of Grand Rapids and who meets their current policies.
-In order for ISJ to schedule busing, we request that all families complete this form, regardless of your desire of GRPS transporting for your child.
+In order for ISJ to schedule busing, we request that all families complete this form regardless of your decire of CDDS transporting for your shild

-•
+form, regardless of your desire of GRPS tran sporting for your child.

+Print your family name and Is Public Schools transportation at this time. then sign and date the form at the bottom. c Schools transportation at this time. n its entirety.

 Family Name Phone

 Child's Name Grade

 Address

-Please check in the appropriate box(es) to inc ☐ Before school ☐ A dicate desired bus service: fter school
+Please check in the appropriate box(es) to in Before school ndicate desired bus service: After school

-If your child is to be picked up or dropped of following (the address must be in the GRPS d off at an address other than their home address, please complete the istrict):
+If your child is to be picked up or dropped following (the address must be in the GRPS off at an address other than their home address, please complete the district):

 Pick-up address

 Name

 Relationship Phone

+Dog off all and

 Drop off address

 Name

 Relationship Phone

 Signature Date